heydayle/vocabulary-card-game/README.md

-# LexiPlay – 3D Vocabulary Flashcards
+# LexiPlay – Liquid Glass Vocabulary Studio

-An interactive 3D mini-game built with React, Vite, and Three.js that helps learners practice English vocabulary using bilingual flashcards.
+An immersive vocabulary trainer with a liquid-glass inspired interface that helps learners practice English vocabulary using bilingual flashcards.
 Cards are stored locally in IndexedDB, allowing you to create, manage, and play without any backend.

 ## Features

-- 🎴 3D playground with a card table, animated flips, and orbit controls.
+- 🫧 Liquid glass stage with layered depth, translucent cards, and soft lighting.
 - 🔊 Pronunciation via the Web Speech API with quick speaker buttons.
 - 🧠 Mini-game loop: shuffle → flip → self-assess → track stats.
 - ✍️ Full CRUD for flashcards (word, Vietnamese meaning, phonetics, examples, tags).